dannyy2000/stock_api/README.md

 Features Create a new stock with details such as name, current price, and creationDate,lastUpdate.
 Update the details of an existing stock.
 Retrieve stock information by ID.
 Delete stock information by Id.
 Get a paginated list of all stocks.

+Technologies Used:
+Java
+Spring Boot
-Technologies Used Java Spring Boot Spring Data JPA MySQL Maven
+Spring Data JPA
+MySQL
+Maven

 Creating a Stock To create a new stock;
 send a POST request to "api/v1/stocks/create" with the following payload: